We don’t really “do” curriculum, but we made one big splurge at a local used-curriculum fair – a gigantic timeline of

 A multi-hour monopoly game and a hike around a former golf course turned park near our home made for a perfect spring day.

 We might not be expert homeschoolers, but we know what NOT to do when you start homeschooling.
 Here are the top 5 things to avoid, as we learned in our first couple months of homeschooling!

 We spent hours and hours researching the Titanic just before the 100th anniversary of its 1912 wreck.

-March 24, 2012, was our daughter Sarah’s 12th birthday.
+March 24, 2012, was our daughter Ashar’s 12th birthday.
 We celebrated with cookie cake and visit to a local lake!

 Our family’s reading for the week of March 22, 2012, included a whole lot of nature books, including field guides to birds, butterflies and moths.

-A 1920 geography textbook led to an amazing project for Sarah and Chris, involving analysis from Native Americans to the Amish.
+A 1920 geography textbook led to an amazing project for Ashar and Chris, involving analysis from Native Americans to the Amish.